 * * *

-So as we just saw, the maps don’t seem to label the same exact places.
+So the maps don’t seem to label the exact same places.
 But do they generally show the same kinds of places?

 Let’s look at that next…

 🔎 INVESTIGATION #6

 Do Google & Apple Label the Same Kinds of Places?

 In a dense city like New York, there are so many different kinds of places: hospitals, parks, homes, schools, grocery stores, fire stations, skyscrapers, government buildings, cathedrals, universities—the list goes on and on, and it’s seemingly endless.

 Take the maps below: there are thousands of different places that could’ve been labeled on either of these maps: